InnerSourceCommons/InnerSourceLearningPath/contributor/outline.md

     - Better overall product quality.
     [Linus' Law](https://en.wikipedia.org/wiki/Linus%27s_Law): "With many eyes, all bugs are shallow"
     - Engineering efficiency.
-    Code tends to get more modular and focusses on particular problem solutions.
+    Code tends to get more modular and focuses on particular problem solutions.
     This typically makes the code more reusable, replaceable and secure.
     - Better alignment of shared projects to the needs of their internal consumers.
     - Improved and streamlined work environment retains more employees.